NB-ENTOO/nb-medusa.js-ecommerce/memory-bank/progress.md

 - Designing configuration engine
 - Planning quotation generation system
 - Analyzing frontend patterns from Medusa B2B Starter
+- All services will be containerized
+- Development environment will be consistent
+- Services will communicate via Docker network
+- Data persistence will use Docker volumes
+- Environment variables will be managed through Docker Compose

 ## Technical Debt
 None yet as implementation has not begun.